 RecessionALERT informs you in advance of the risks & probability of a U.S recession and couples this with U.S stock market asset allocation and market-timing models.
-We do this through various weekly and monthly reports, a live timing model heads-up-display, as well as insightful subscriber-only research from our RESEARCH section and commentary from our REFLECTIONS blog.
+We do this through various weekly and monthly PDF reports, live timing model and charts heads-up-displays, as well as insightful subscriber-only research from our RESEARCH section and occasional commentary from our REFLECTIONS blog.

 1. Global Economic Report [1st WEEK OF EACH MONTH, sample report up to Dec 2012]

 This offers a global view to our clients as part of our overall U.S Recession determination efforts.
 The U.S economy is not an island in this global economy and the economic health of other countries have an impact on the U.S one way or another.
 This innovative visual report was developed in conjunction with various global Fund Managers to offer “at a glance” views of what is happening with any economy anywhere in the globe and looks at up to 80 countries’ GDP, Leading Economic Indicators (LEI’s) and Import/Export volumes.
 Most of our institutional clients agree that the yearly subscription is worth this single report alone.